dan360z/Interactive-Front-End-Project/README.md

 - The "Places" menu - This is a section that is displayed over the map and gives the user the ability to select a specific establishment type to search.
 Once the user has selected an establishment type the places menu will smoothly slide up and disappear.

-- Click or tap to search feature - Allows users to search for their selected type of establishment, by either clicking or tapping anywhere on the map.
+- Click or tap to search feature - This allows users to search for their selected type of establishment, by either clicking or tapping anywhere on the map.

 - The icon information window - This is a small window that appears when a user clicks on one of the markers that the map displays.
 It gives the user the ability to find out more about the establishment, by displaying the establishment's name, address, contact number and an external link to their website.